When people ask me “How long will it take to see results from SEO”. I usually tell them 3-6 months. However, it isn’t that cut and dry.

 How fast does your website load?
 Speed is actually one of the biggest ranking factors.
 Why?
 Because a slow website is frustrating to users.
 People are impatient and don’t like waiting for more than a few seconds.
 If Google and other search engines see that your website loads slow, they won’t rank you above your competition, even if you have amazing content.

-I will say that even though speed IS important, I wouldn’t recommend getting caught up in the actual scores that the tools give.
+I will say that even though speed IS VERY important, I wouldn’t recommend getting caught up in the actual scores that the tools give.
 Just look at the overall load time.
-If it’s under a few seconds, you’re good.
+If it’s under a couple of seconds, you’re good.

 On my site, for example, Pingdom gives it a C rating, but the load time is only 1.21 seconds, which is perfectly acceptable in my book.